developdaly/Front-end-Developer-Interview-Questions/README.md

 * If you could master one technology this year, what would it be?
 * Can you use XHTML syntax in HTML5?
 * What's the coolest thing you've ever coded, what are you most proud of?
+* You are asked to complete a project in a day that typically would take about a week.
+How would you respond?
+* You notice code your co-worker has written that you think might cause performance issues and future problems.
+What would you do?
+* Have you ever developed a mobile web app?

 ## HTML
 * What are `data-` attributes good for?